karstenw/geosLib/README.md

 # Summary

 + Send CBM CVT files to CBMConvertFile (in C64Data) DiskImages to DiskImage (also in c64Data).
-Look at geosFiletypeScanner's function on how to handle gzip and zip files.
+Look at geosFiletypeScanner's function getCompressedFile() on how to handle gzip and zip files.

 + IOW: get your geos file into a VLIRFile structure.
 The name is misleading since SEQ files go there too.
 That's what any of the conversion functions in geosData.py expect.